 On 1 October 2010, orphan designation (EU/3/10/796) was granted by the European Commission to XOMA Ireland Ltd, Ireland, for recombinant humanised anti-human interleukin-1 beta monoclonal antibody for the treatment of Behçet’s disease.

-The sponsorship was transferred to Les Laboratoires Servier, France, in December 2011.
+The sponsorship was transferred to Les Laboratoires Servier, France, in December 2011 and subsequently to XOMA UK Limited, United Kingdom, in February 2016.

 - What is Behçet’s disease?